JonathanDecleire/clustering/README.md

 We then used the silhouette_score technique to score the prediction of the clustering and we achieved a 0.72 score.
 We also built an elbow curve to have a graphical view of the optimal number of clusters to be used.

-Another method we decided to use was BDscan to make a comparison to what had been done so far.
+Another method we decided to use was DBscan to make a comparison to what had been done so far.
 We achieved a prediction score of the clustering of 0.3478.

 ### Usage